-The following dealings between the Company and the Directors and personally-related entities were made in the ordinary course of business on normal commercial terms and conditions
+Dealings between the Company and the Directors and personally-related entities were made during the year in the ordinary course of business on normal commercial terms and conditions.
+The nature of these dealings were primarily the reimbursement of personal expenses incurred on Company paid credit cards and the purchase of products for their own use.